tibco-bnl/workshop-tibco-platform/docs/howto/how-to-dp-eks-fargate-efs-setup-guide.md

 ## EKS Cluster Setup Notes

+- This guide assume the existance of an AWS EKS K8S cluster.
 - **Do not deploy the EFS CSI driver add-on manually** – it is automatically deployed with Fargate.
 - Use **both public and private subnets**.
 Public subnets allow access to the Kubernetes API from local machines.